Anello-Photonics/docs-A1/unit_configuration.rst

 Unit Configurations
 =======================
-To adjust configuration, select *Unit Configuration* from the main menu.
-To change a configuration, select *Edit* and then the configuration to change.
-Select or type in the new value.
+Unit configuration can be adjusted using the *Unit Configuration* menu in the ANELLO Python Program, or by sending APCFG commands over the configuration port as described in `Communication & Messaging <https://docs-a1.readthedocs.io/en/latest/communication_messaging.html#apcfg-messages>`_.
 |

   +------------------------+------------+-----------------------------------------------------------------------------------------------------+